 Participate in interactive live theater performances at the Indiana State Museum or in your own classroom.
 Your students might even find themselves in the thick of the action!
-These programs are offered as an add-on to a field trip or can be brought to your school organization.
+These programs are offered as an add-on to a field trip or can be brought to your site.
 Learn more below or in our downloadable PreK-12 Education Program Guide.

 To schedule an educational theater or outreach performance, contact Krystle Mangan, program and schedule manager, at 317.509.7679 or email@example.com.